ansible/ansible-container/docs/rst/reference/build.rst

 Leave the Ansible Builder Container intact upon build completion.
 Use for debugging and testing.

+.. option:: --services

+Rather than performing an orchestrated build, only build the specified set of services.

 .. option:: --with-variables WITH_VARIABLES [WITH_VARIABLES ...]

 **New in version 0.2.0**